rico042002/100-days-of-code/log.md

 **Today's Progress**: Scored a 95% on W3Schools HTML quiz, 38/40 correct.
 I also completed Traversy Media's HTML Crash Course

 **Thoughts**: I have completely refreshed on HTML, learned some new tags and hotkeys along the way.
-A lot of people think they have HTML down but I find that at least 5 new tags are added since the last time Ive done a beginner course every 6-8 months.
+A lot of people think they have HTML down but I find that at least 5 new tags have been added since the last time Ive done a beginner course.
 So that part where developers are students for life is completely true.
 I will be starting CSS a little early, but my focus on it might take up the initial two extra days I have remaining from HTML giving me 9-10 days of CSS.
 Flexbox and Grid can easily take up 4 days easily.
+So tomorrow is FreeCodeCamp's CSS section and FrontEnd Masters CSS bootcamp section.

 **Link(s) to work**:
 1. [HTML Crash Course](https://youtu.be/UB1O30fR-EE)